September 25, 2018

-Theoretically, this autonomous setup can be a much safer driver than anyone.
+Theoretically, this autonomous vehicle radar system can be a much safer driver than anyone.

-But, how accurate will these radar systems be?
+But, how accurate will these ADAS radar systems be?

 “These radars,” she adds, “will be able to monitor road conditions — even locating and reporting potholes and debris on the road.”

 Engineers use simulation software to ensure this level of safety from autonomous vehicles and their radar systems.